-Say /m/ and tap index finger to thumb.

-Say /a/ and tap middle finger to
+Say /m/ and Say /a/ and tap index tap middle finger to thumb

-Say /t/ and tap ring finger to
+Say /t/ and tap ring finger to thumb

-Level K Phonetically Regular Word Study Skills: In Level K, students identify and fluently produce sounds of consonants (primary), short vowels, and basic digraphs.
+Level K Phonetically Regular Word Study Skills: In Level K, students identify and fluently produce sounds represented by consonants (primary), short vowels, and basic digraphs.
 Students learn to read and spell CVC words and words with digraphs, up to three sounds, beginning by blending words that start with continuous consonants f, m, n, l, r, and s.